thu-scc/SC20-MemXCT/ReproducibilityChallenge/compile/README.md

 ./build_cpu.sh
 ```

 After compilation, executables should be produced at: `cpu-build/memxct.cpu`, `gpu-build/k80/memxct.gpu`, `gpu-build/p100/memxct.gpu`, `gpu-build/v100/memxct.gpu` and `STREAM/stream`.

 Vectorization report is located at `cpu-build/{kernels,main,raytrace}.opt.rpt` if Intel compiler is used.
+We included these files in the artifact.

 ## Cloud environment